GDRX Logo

 Can cycling cause ED?

 Yes, prolonged cycling on narrow or hard seats can press nerves and reduce blood flow to the penis, leading to temporary ED.
-Using padded seats and adjusting posture can help prevent this issue.
+Using padded seats and adjusting posture can help prevent this problem.

 Do erection problems mean infertility?

 No, ED and infertility are separate issues.
-ED affects sexual performance, while infertility relates to sperm health.
+Erectile Dysfunction affects sexual performance, while infertility relates to sperm health.
 A man with ED can still be fertile if his sperm count and motility are normal.

 Citations: